UN report: 'Woefully inadequate' climate pledges spell 3.2C temperature rise | DW | 09.12.2020

-A green pandemic recovery could help close the emissions gap but is not enough for world leaders to meet their goal of limiting warming to well below 2C.
+A green coronavirus-induced recovery could help close the emissions gap, but it is not enough for world leaders to meet their goal of limiting warming to well below 2C.

 World leaders could use the coronavirus pandemic to shave 25% off their greenhouse gas emissions with green recovery packages, according to a report released today by the UN Environment Program (UNEP).